sabrinasayed1/variantly.ai/README.md

 Design and product teams often need to ship fast and faster (oh, hello Ai!) but build features based on intuition, not evidence. variantly.ai helps you validate ideas early by letting you:

-Drop in your prototype (Figma, image, or Lovable UI)
+Drop in your prototype screenshots (Figma, image, or Lovable UI)

 Describe your change